0xEB0din/refactored-funicular/README.md

 - [x] Create CI workflow file to facilitate the deployment when needed

 ### Phase 2: Proxy Re-encryption Integration
-- [ ] Research and select a suitable proxy re-encryption library based on security, performance, and compatibility
+- [x] Research and select a suitable proxy re-encryption library based on security, performance, and compatibility
+  - PyUmbral was selected for its strong security, high performance, and seamless integration capabilities
-- [ ] Integrate the proxy re-encryption library into the existing codebase, ensuring secure implementation of cryptographic operations
+- [x] Integrate PyUmbral into the existing codebase for proxy re-encryption functionalities and cryptographic operations

 ### Phase 3: Testing and Validation
 - [ ] Develop comprehensive test cases for proxy re-encryption functionality